Get Biomedical Waste Management Authorization in Delhi: Complete Guide

 The Biomedical Waste Management Rules of 2016 provide directions for segregation, collection, storage, transportation, treatment, and disposal of biomedical waste.
 It ensures proper color coding, proper labeling, and implementation of proper treatment processes, including incineration, autoclaving, or even microwaving.

-Healthcare facilities can include compliance with the segregation guidelines, proper labeling on the containers to be used, a record of waste management activities, acquiring the authorization from PCC, and training the staff on waste management regularly. a record
+Healthcare facilities can ensure compliance by following segregation guidelines, proper labeling on waste containers, maintaining a record of waste management activities, obtaining authorization from the Pollution Control Committee (PCC), and providing regular staff training on waste management.